Sex Addiction and Intimacy Disorders

-Our inpatient treatment program for sex and love addiction helps clients remove themselves from the stressors of day-to-day life, focus fully on their recovery and explore their sex and intimacy issues in a supportive and compassionate environment.
+Our residential treatment program for sex and love addiction helps clients remove themselves from the stressors of day-to-day life, focus fully on their recovery and explore their sex and intimacy issues in a supportive and compassionate environment.

 Recovery from sex and intimacy disorders doesn’t end with treatment.
 Following treatment, clients are encouraged to continue participating in their recovery through our continued recovery program, which includes additional group, family and individual therapy sessions to continue the healing process.
 This continued support is extremely beneficial in helping clients avoid relapsing into old behaviors as they build a solid foundation for their recovery.